pablogila/OclimaxPlus/README.md

 Run in **Windows Powershell**:
 `python OclimaxPlus.py`

 The first time running the program it will create an empty batch job file, called **OclimaxPlus_JOBS.txt**.
-The jobs to perform should be introduced in this file, and then run the program again.
+The jobs to perform should be introduced in this file; then, run the program again.
 The structure of the jobs shoud be:
 `data_directory, phonon_files`

 An example of a batch job for a folder called **pbe-d3**, with a **cc-2_PhonDOS.phonon** file inside each of the subfolders, would be: